 Omid Madani

-interested in all aspects of intelligence, especially from a
+I am interested in all aspects of intelligence, and all matters mental! (specially from a

 My research has included the following threads: